run2bizdocs/docs-1/en-us/docs/faq.md

     The requirement of the change link to the CI is determined on the CITSmart Parameter screen.
 To determine this requirement, proceed as instructed below:

-    1. Access the CITSmart Parameter feature navigating through the main menu.
+    1. Access the CITSmart Parameter feature navigating through the main menu;
-    2. The CITSmart Parameter screen will be displayed, click on the Search tab.
+    2. The CITSmart Parameter screen will be displayed, click on the Search tab;
     3. The parameter search screen will be displayed.
-Search for the parameter "85 - Verification of change link related to the configuration item (Default: Y)"
+Search for the parameter "85 - Verification of change link related to the configuration item (Default: Y)";
-    4. Select it.
+    4. Select it;
-    5. Then, the parameter registry screen featuring the selected entry data will be displayed, on the value field, insert the "Y" value.
+    5. Then, the parameter registry screen featuring the selected entry data will be displayed, on the value field, insert the "Y" value;
-    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
+    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
     7. After configuring the parameter, when registering a Configuration Item, the change link will be mandatory.

 !!!
 Question "How to enable the change module escalation rule?"